Why Enroll in Kinesiology at MSU?

 The process is straightforward:

-- Students in China send copies of their official documents to the CDGDC along with payment (approximately $40 U.S.).
+- Students in China send copies of their official documents to the CDGDC along with payment.
+More information on the CDGDC website.

 - CDGDC verifies grades and degrees (depending on what is requested) by accessing national and provincial databases and contacting universities directly.